Learn more about PASS/START-PROF Pipe Stress Analysis Software

 Spacing between guiding supports, Lcr |

-Maximum spacing between guiding supports, with which stability requirements are met |
+Maximum guide support spacing meeting stability requirements |

 Axial compression force, N |